This Glossary is for our Audit tool. If you're looking for resources about Content Audit, you can just go ahead and navigate here instead.

 Surfer will look up linking possibilities using the site search and suggest other URLs within your domain you should consider as internal links sources.

 The internal links from the suggestions section are meant to redirect users from one of the suggested pages to the Audited page.
-The URL to the Audited page has to be somewhere on the suggested page - not the other way around.
+The URL to the Audited page has to be somewhere on the recommended page - not the other way around.

 Images